-A Master of Laws (LLM) in Insurance Law is a postgraduate degree designed for law and non-law graduates to enhance your academic legal knowledge.
-This internationally recognised Master’s course will give you the skills to progress within the Insurance Law industry and can open up pathways to careers in banking, insurance, wealth and asset management, compliance, regulation, and more.
+A Master of Laws (LLM) in Insurance Law, offered by The University of Law, is a postgraduate degree designed for law and non-law graduates to enhance your academic legal knowledge.
+Taught by our expert lecturers, this internationally recognised Master's in Insurance Law focuses on providing guidance and support to help you succeed in the insurance industry, and can open up pathways to careers in banking, insurance, wealth and asset management, compliance, regulation, and more.

 If you’re looking for a more flexible approach to your studies, why not consider our online study option?